Facts & Trivia

 Number 100 was T'en Va Pas, performed by Esther OFARIM for Switzerland, De Troubadour performed by Lenny Kuhr was the 200th song in 1969.
 Malta brought number 300 in 1975; Singing This Song.
 He, He M'sieurs Dames was the 400th song performed on the Eurovision Song Contest, this time by France in 1980.

 Luxembourg had the honour of presenting the 500th song in 1986, L'amour De Ma Vie, Portugal the 600th song in 1990 with Ha Sempre Slguem and in 1994, the Polish representative performed song number 700, To Nie Ja.
 The 1,100th song has been performed in 2008.

-- Every year an estimated amount of 125 million viewers watch the Eurovision Song Contest
+- Every year an estimated amount of some 180 million viewers watch the Eurovision Song Contest

 - Noel Kelehan conducted five winners (1980, 1987, 1992, 1993 and 1996)

 - Dutch conductor Dolf van der Linde conducted for seven different countries (Belgium, Germany, Ireland, Luxembourg, the Netherlands, Sweden and Switzerland

 - German songwriter and composer Ralph Siegel has taken part 21 times, most lately in 2014, granting them their first qualification to the Grand Final.
 He also won the 1982 contest with Ein bißchen Frieden.

 - Only three women conducted the orchestra at the Eurovision Song Contest.
 Nurit Nirsch conducted the Israeli entries of 1973 and 1978, Monica Dominique conducted the Swedish 1973 entry and Anita KERR appeared in front of the orchestra for Switzerland in 1985